jsteigelman/fso-part-2-countries/README.md

 [https://steigelman-countries.netlify.app/](https://steigelman-countries.netlify.app/)

 ## Functionality
-* User can search for a country
+* User can retrieve data for various countries by performing a search in the search bar
-* User search cannot exceed 10 results
-* Each country record contains data on: region, capital, area, language, flag
+* The record for each country contains data on its region, capital, area, languages spoken, and flag
+* If the search returns more than 10 countries that match the query, then the user is prompted to make their query more specific
+* If the search returns ten or fewer countries, but more than one, then all countries matching the query are shown
+* If the search returns exactly one country matching the query, then the basic data of the country is shown

 ## Built With
 * [React](https://reactjs.org/) - React is a JavaScript library for creating user interfaces